NizarAhamed97/NizarAhamed97/README.md

 - 👋 Hi, I’m @NizarAhamed97
 - 👀 I’m interested in software developer programming languages.
-- 🌱 I’m currently learning HTML, CSS, Javascript and Python
+- 🌱 I’m currently learning HTML, CSS, Javascript and React js
 - 💞️ I’m looking to collaborate on Projects which involves programming
 - 📫 How to reach me , My email is nizarahamedm33@gmail.com